timoschenk/timoschenk.github.io/index.markdown

 1. [Mediation Analysis in Difference-in-Differences Designs](https://drive.google.com/file/d/130-EkbrX10qEfPcEJa-mZc1i5pk4P94o/view?usp=drive_link){:target="_blank"} [**<ins>Job Market Paper</ins>**] *(honorable mention at the IAAE 2023)*

    *Abstract:*
-    This paper studies identification of indirect effects in difference-in-differences (DiD) designs, which allows researchers to quantify the importance of a mechanism behind the average treatment effect.
-Building on concepts from mediation analysis, I presents two identification strategies that are straightforward to implement in practice.
-The sequential DiD approach requires additional parallel trend assumptions, restrictions on the mediator effect heterogeneity and monotonicity of the treatment effects on the mediator.
+    This paper develops strategies to understand the mechanisms behind treatment effects in difference-in-differences (DiD) designs.
+    Building on concepts from mediation analysis, I present identification strategies for the part of the average treatment effect that is caused by the treatment affecting a mediating variable.
+    The sequential DiD approach requires additional parallel trend assumptions, a restriction on the mediator effect heterogeneity, and monotonicity of the treatment effect on the mediator.
-    Secondly, I present a two-sample approach, which includes results from other studies.
-I present inference procedures on the ratio of indirect and total effect that remain reliable when the effects are weak.
-I revisit two empirical studies to show how both approaches can be implemented in practice.
+    To avoid some of these restrictions, I present a two-sample approach, which includes results from other studies.
+    I propose robust inference procedures on the proportion of the total effect a particular channel can explain.
+    I revisit two empirical studies to show how researchers can use these approaches in practice.

 1. [Time-Weighted Difference-in-Differences: Accounting for Common Factors in Short T Panels](https://papers.tinbergen.nl/23004.pdf){:target="_blank"} [WP2] *(R&R Journal of Business & Economic Statistics)*